hiperlink01/sequentia/readme.md

 Personal project that involves:
 1. Making a 2048 clone
-2. Building upon it
+2. Building upon it (check roadmap)

-_First started on 12 Jul 2025, a Saturday_
+_First started on 12th of July, 2025.
+A calm Saturday night._

 ## ROADMAP: